NFL Week 5: Josh Allen and smelling salts; a tale of two Kevins; and the return of the other Kelce

 Just Josh Allen?

 The way the NFL treats head injuries is again under criticism from some football fans and doctors with large social media followings after what occurred Sunday in the fourth quarter of Buffalo’s loss in Houston.
-Allen, trying to make a play on a third-and-long with just over six minutes remaining, was tackled by two defenders as he released an incomplete pass.
-And when you’re 6-foot-5, around 240 pounds, and you’re moving quickly and being chased and hit by similarly-sized humans, there is a lot of force crashing onto the playing field.
+Allen, the Bills quarterback trying to make a play on a third-and-long with just over 6 minutes remaining, was tackled by two defenders as he released an incomplete pass.
+And when you’re 6-foot-5, around 240 pounds, and moving quickly while being chased and hit by similarly sized humans, there is a lot of force crashing onto the playing field.

 » READ MORE: Eagles’ 5 big questions for the season revisited: Jalen Hurts-Kellen Moore partnership has been a mixed bag

-Slow-motion replays showed that a large chunk of that force was clearly shouldered by Allen’s head.
+Slow-motion replays showed that a large chunk of that force clearly was shouldered by Allen’s head.
 Replays also appeared to show that Allen may have briefly been unconscious.
-Allen went into the medical tent and was apparently cleared to go back in the game.
+Allen went into the medical tent and apparently was cleared to go back in the game.
 He told reporters afterward that he hurt his ankle but was also being evaluated for a head injury.
-He missed one play, but not before a staffer on the sidelines offered Allen what looked a lot like smelling salts.
+He missed one play, but not before a staffer on the sideline offered Allen what looked a lot like smelling salts.

 “I think there’s a lot of factors in play here,” Dr. Brian Sutterer, a sports medicine expert, explained in a video analysis of the incident.
 “If you look at this replay, though, I don’t know how you can argue, just watching it, that it didn’t look like Allen was unconscious.”

-Allen wasn’t seen using the smelling salts after leaving the tent, but Sutterer questioned the offering of them in the first place.
+Allen wasn’t seen using the smelling salts after leaving the tent, but Sutterer questioned them being offered in the first place.

 Sutterer said it was concerning because smelling salts “mask” the symptoms of a concussion.